 If you’re into science fiction, check out “The Eye of Odin.”
 This is a short story about a warrior with a turbulent ancestry who gets on the wrong side of an interplanetary military contractor called Odin Systems.
 They modeled their headquarters and inventions after Norse themes from ancient Earth history.
 But they are dealing with forces bigger than technology.
 Verses of Odin’s saga are woven into this story in relevant places, shadowing events.
-You can get “The Eye of Odin” wherever ebooks are sold.
+You can get “The Eye of Odin” for free on Smashwords.

 © F.T.
 McKinstry 2015.
 All Rights Reserved.